LinuxForHealth/docs/docs/_sources/tutorials/fhir-r4.rst.txt

 Overview
 ========
-This tutorial provides a working example of a typical iDAAS FHIR R4 route: data ingress via FHIR R4, storage via a Kafka topic and notification via NATS.
+This tutorial provides a working example of a typical Linux for Health FHIR R4 route: data ingress via FHIR R4, storage via a Kafka topic and notification via NATS.

 Prerequisites
 =============